-The amazing Yellow-headed Picathartes in Ghana by Dubi Shapiro.
+The amazing Yellow-headed Picathartes or Rockfowl in Ghana by Dubi Shapiro.

 Upper Guinea Forest Endemics (7-10 out of 15)

 A good chance of seven of the 15 Upper Guinea Forest restricted-range species; Brown-cheeked Hornbill, Yellow-headed Picathartes, Sharpe's Apalis, Green-tailed Bristlebill, Yellow-bearded Greenbul, Rufous-winged Illadopsis and Copper-tailed Glossy Starling, and an outside chance of three more; White-breasted Guineafowl, Rufous Fishing Owl and Nimba Flycatcher.